deepakp2410/ToDo-List/README.md

 - Add filters to sort tasks based on their completion status.

 ## Demo
-You can try the app by visiting the following link: s[LinkedIn Profile](https://www.linkedin.com/in/deepak-patil-23772b252/)
+You can try the app by visiting the following links: [LinkedIn Profile](https://www.linkedin.com/in/deepak-patil-23772b252/)

 ## Technologies Used
 - HTML: Structuring the to-do app's layout.